zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-7-x/local-functions.md

 It is the simplest form of a local function in which a `WriteMessage` function takes a `string` as a parameter and prints that message to the console.

-Local functions can access variables from the enclosing scope of the containing method as shown in the below example.
+Local functions can access variables from the enclosing scope of the containing method, as shown in the below example.

 ```csharp
 public static void AddExampleUsingLocalFunction()